·

 It's a good idea to make sure you have some boundaries in place for this though.
 Limit yourself to around 20 minutes to make any changes.
 Only allow yourself 2 or 3 edits, and then step away and let it go.

 Once you become okay with making mistakes and accepting where you are in relation to your knowledge and skills, imperfect action becomes easier.
+The solution to feeling stuck and perfectionism is always in taking action.

 Prompts & Affirmations: